almostengr/fpp-weather-monitor-plugin/README.md

 ## Plugin Settings

-Go to Content Setup > Weather Monitor (under Plugins) to modify the settings for this plugin.
+Go to Status/Control > Weather Monitor (under Plugins) to modify the settings for this plugin.

 ### Weather Station ID